arbruijn/olproxy/README.md

 -  Start the Overload server

--  Share your IP or hostname (but only one of them, everybody must use the same text)
+-  Share your internet (WAN) IP or hostname (but only one of them, everybody must use the same text)

 #### How to run on Windows